My school doesn’t use letter (A, B, etc.) grades. How should I report my class grades in my application?

-The Cooke Foundation reviews each application individually with the assistance of a panel of education experts.
-The foundation selects Cooke Young Scholars using the criteria below.
-While all criteria are important, the foundation pays particular attention to the first two.
+The Cooke Foundation reviews each application with assistance from a committee of education experts.
+The Foundation selects Cooke Young Scholars using the criteria below.
+While all criteria are scored, academic ability and achievement is the most heavily weighted criterion.

 How many Cooke Young Scholars are selected?

 The number of Scholars selected varies from year to year.
 In 2023, 43 new Scholars were selected.

 Am I eligible to apply?